With Hygienic Precautions At The Forefront, Here Are 5 Reasons To Stop Using Dental Wax

 Patients and Parents in Orthodontic Treatment: Don’t accept conventional dental wax from your orthodontist or dentist.
 It is important to note there are many good practices still dispensing conventional dental wax simply because they have not been provided a compliant replacement from their suppliers.
 If your orthodontist or dentist insists that conventional dental wax is effective and appropriate for use, ask them if they know exactly what’s in it, where it came from, and why it doesn’t comply with the basic quality, safety, and regulatory standards covered in this article.
 Or better yet, simply forward this article to them and ask for their review and response.

-OrVance is a U.S. based company in Michigan that has been advocating to bring orthodontic wax into compliance with the rest of healthcare.
+OrVance is a U.S. based company in Michigan that has been advocating for regulatory compliance and fair trade among their competitors that continue to blatantly violate medical device regulations and product safety standards.
 More information can be found at orvance.com

 - “Consumer Alert on Generic Dental Wax”, July 2019